-Love to share food with your little canine friend but don’t know whether can a dog have vanilla extract?
-Read this article to get the answer!
+Love to share food with your little canine friend but don’t know whether Can Dogs Have Vanilla Extract?
+Read on to know more!

 Vanilla extract is obtained by immersing vanilla beans in a mixture of water and ethanol for two months.
 As it’s a less processed product, it has a distinct flavor.
 Sweeteners such as sugar or corn syrup are also included in the production of vanilla extract.
 It’s an important additive in various Western desserts like cakes, cookies, brownies, cupcakes, custards, ice creams, and puddings.
 Vanilla extract and vanilla essence are not the same in terms of flavor and ingredients used.

 A dog can’t have vanilla extract as it’s poisonous to them.
-It’s majorly made up of alcohol that’s why drinking even a less amount of vanilla extract is lethal to your pup’s health.
-Also, make sure to avoid giving your dog baked items that have vanilla extract.
+It’s majorly made up of alcohol, that’s why drinking even a less amount of vanilla extract is lethal to your dog’s health.
+Also, avoid giving your doggy baked items having vanilla extract.

 Vanilla Extract Poisoning Symptoms